OWASP/www-chapter-netherlands/index.md

 Attendance is free and open to all members of the public.

 ## Call for Speakers
 Want to speak at one of our meetups across the country?
 Entering our Call for Speakers is a prime opportunity to share your work, research, and interests with your peers, but also hone your speaking skills.
 No need to be a pro speaker!
-Simply send over your talk title and a short description in 500 words or less to [netherlands@owasp.org](mailto:netherlands-chapter@owasp.org)  .
+Simply fill in the form at [https://forms.gle/N7ooxG539zNjuUp37](https://forms.gle/N7ooxG539zNjuUp37)  .

 ## Get Involved